Speaker identification

 Embeddings and clustering

-Each speech segment is represented by a voice embedding: a numerical fingerprint of timbre and speaking style, not the words themselves.
-Similar embeddings are grouped so the system proposes distinct speakers within a recording and across sessions when the same person appears again.
+Each speech segment can be represented by a voice embedding: a numerical fingerprint of timbre and speaking style, not the words themselves.
+Similar embeddings help the system propose distinct speakers within a recording.
+Reviewed profile links can seed local voice-match suggestions for later meetings when the calibrated suggestion surface is enabled.

-Automatic grouping is probabilistic.
-Room acoustics, microphone quality, and overlapping speech all influence how cleanly clusters form.
-Overshow surfaces tools to rename, merge, and mark errors so your catalogue stays trustworthy.
+Speaker grouping is probabilistic.
+Room acoustics, microphone quality, and overlapping speech all influence how cleanly labels form.
+Overshow surfaces tools to rename, link, and review close matches so your catalogue stays trustworthy.

 Segmentation pipeline